makew0rld/didder/didder.1.md

 To increase the dithering artifacts for aesthetic effect, you can downscale the image before dithering and upscale after.
 Like if the image is 1000 pixels tall, your command can look like **didder --height 500 --upscale 2 [...]**.
 Depending on the input image size and what final size you want, you can of course just upscale as well.

+If your palette (original or recolor) is low-spread, meaning it doesn't span much of the available shades of a single hue or the entire RGB space, you can use flags like **\--brightness**, **\--contrast**, and **\--saturation** to improve the way dithered images turn out.
+For example, if your palette is dark, you can turn up the brightness.

 # EXAMPLES

 **didder --palette 'black white' -i input.jpg -o test.png bayer 16x16**